 (2) Common and preferred stock issued are the capital stocks

-(3) Part of revenues generated used by sole proprietor is owner’s draw
+(3) Part of the revenues generated used by the sole proprietor is the owner’s draw

 (4) Profits paid to shareholders in form of dividends

-(5) Retained earnings are a sum of business’s consecutive earnings
+(5) Retained earnings are the sum of a business’s consecutive earnings

 The financial statements are strictly reviewed before sanctioning any type of funding or business loans and for that matter, collaboration with other entities before entering into any fiscal contract.
 Thus, these statements must be kept up-to-date for healthy business opportunities.